 Luka Doncic's Mom Mirjam Poterbin

-What makes Mirjam and Luka’s relationship so special is the independence she has given him since a young age.
-She encourages him to chase his dreams and gives him the space to do so.
+What makes Mirjam and Luka's relationship so special is the independence she has given him since a young age.
+She encouraged him to chase his dreams and gives him the space to do so.

 At 13, Luka moved to Madrid, Spain to play for the Real Madrid basketball club.
 He was barely a teenager in a new place where he didn't know anyone and didn't speak the language yet.
 Luka's mom was rightfully apprehensive about the move to a foreign country.
 She tried to persuade Luka to stay and wait to make the move, but he insisted on going.
 The first flight back to Slovenia without her son was agonizing.
 Flight attendants comforted her because she wept so violently.
 Nevertheless, he had her unconditional support.
 Luka Doncic's mother eventually made the move to Spain in 2016.

-As the professional basketball player ascends the hoops world, which is happening fast and includes two All-NBA First team appearances and EuroLeague MVP to go along with a championship back in 2018, Mirjam is by his side every step of the way.
-She accompanied him to the 2018 NBA Draft in New York City, where he was a first-round pick by the Atlanta Hawks before being traded to the Western Conference’s Dallas Mavericks for Trae Young.
-That draft night made waves because of Andre Iguodala’s tweet.
+As the professional basketball player ascends the hoops world, which is happening fast and includes three All-NBA First team appearances and EuroLeague MVP to go along with a championship back in 2018, Mirjam is by his side every step of the way.
+She accompanied him to the 2018 NBA Draft in New York City, where he was a first-round pick by the Atlanta Hawks before being traded to the Western Conference's Dallas Mavericks for Trae Young.
+That draft night made waves because of Andre Iguodala's tweet.

 Wherever the rising NBA player and Mav superstar goes next, from All-Star games to winning the NBA Rookie of the Year Award to deep playoff runs to buzzer beaters on ESPN to dishing assists to hugging Michael Jordan at All-Star Weekend, Mirjam will be there to support him.